Trolleybuses in Prague: Decision on Nádraží Veleslavín - Airport section electrification

 On 16 September 2019, information was released about three new lines to be run by trolleybuses with additional batteries, on the other side of Prague (left bank of the Vltava river), utilizing a different depot in Řepy district.
 Work should start on electrifying bus line 119 connecting Prague with its main airport.
-Included should be charging station in Řepy depot (also usable for subsequent lines), in the Veleslavín subway/train/bus interchange station, and another at the Prague's International Airport, plus 4.8km-long section with overhead wires between Veleslavín and intermediate bus stop Terminal 3.
+Included should be charging station in Řepy depot (also usable for subsequent lines), in the Veleslavín subway/train/bus interchange station, and another at the Prague's International Airport, plus 4.8 km-long section with overhead wires between Veleslavín and intermediate bus stop Terminal 3.

 Two other routes, 131 and 191, should follow once the work on the airport line is finished in 2023.

 Line 119 is to be operated by high-capacity double-articulated trolleybuses, with higher capacity than current regular articulated buses.
 In total, 20 trolleybuses are supposed to be purchased for line 119, costing around 600 million CZK, while the wiring and depot preparation should only take half the sum.

 Decision on replacing bus routes 131, 137, 176 and 191 with trolleybus routes

 On 8 June 2020, Prague City Council approved electrification of lines 131, 137, 176 and 191.
 The construction of the necessary infrastructure should begin after lines 140 (Palmovka - Čakovice) and 119 (Nádraží Veleslavín - Airport) are finished, as was announced when line 119 was approved.
 This project is a logical step to follow after the conversion of line 119 considering line 191 can use part of that infrastructure.
 On top of that line 176 will also share a section of the catenary with line 191.
 Then all the additional lines will be built close to each other on the same bank of the Vltava river which also means a single depot will be able to serve them all and some power substations can power up multiple nearby sections.
 In addition all 4 lines are passing through steep and/or long inclines which are well suited for a trolleybus operation.
 It is also interesting all lines except 191 were already operated by trolleybuses in the Prague's first trolleybus system epoch.
-Price to electrify the 4 new trolleybus lines is estimated to be in between 1 to 1.3 billion CZK in total.
+Price to electrify the 4 new trolleybus lines is estimated to be in between 1 and 1.3 billion CZK in total.

 As with the preceding projects, the trolleybuses on these routes will operate partially under wires and partially using batteries: